10 Tips for Planning a Doable Homeschool Year

 • Organize books and supplies

-• Add lessons to your planner (or use a tool like Homeschool Planet)
+• Add lessons to your planner (or use a tool like Homeschool Curriculum Planner)

 You don’t have to plan every single day—but having the first few weeks ready helps you start strong.